THE VISIOUS CIRCLE OF ACNE

 In order to reach the surface, the sebum must therefore have a good viscosity.
 If the viscosity is too high it will be more difficult for the sebum to get to the surface, and it will accumulate in the sebaceous glands and in the hair shaft where the hair is located: as result comedones (black- and white heads) are formed.
 Within the sebaceous gland there is also a regular skin bacterium, Cutibacterium acnes, which preferably lives from sebum.

 Because of the accumulated sebum the hair shaft clogs and eventually breaks open.
 Result: inflammation and pimples…

-Propionibacterium acnes is optional anaerobic.
+Cutibacterium acnes is optional anaerobic.
 That is to say that the bacteria prefer to live in the absence of oxygen, but to a certain extent accepts oxygen.
-Due to the high viscosity and thus the absence of oxygen the total results in a vicious circle of further P. acnes proliferation leading to more congestion, more P. Acnes, more infections, etc.
+Due to the high viscosity and thus the absence of oxygen the total results in a vicious circle of further C. acnes proliferation leading to more congestion, more C.acnes, more infections, etc.